Kings of Europe: Key men share memories of 1968

 George Best: I was so looking forward to what I imagined would be 90 minutes of pure magic, us hammering them.
 But I only played well in snatches and it was tough going – we weren’t playing that well to start with, the tackles were coming in hard and it was still 0-0 at half-time.

-Twenty photos tell the tale of our first European Cup triumph 50 years ago.
+As we celebrate the birthday of Sir Matt Busby, twenty photos tell the tale of our first European Cup triumph.

 Geoffrey Green, The Times: Few Wembley occasions equalled that night.
 Out of nothing drew a dramatic climax.
 The first-half was episodic, as a spate of ruthless Portuguese tackling and a symphony of Italian referee whistling broke the match into a thousand pieces, both teams clearly out of humour with each other.
 Yet this merely proved to be crucible.
 Out of the fire and cruelty came something to treasure.